aleen42/PersonalWiki/projectManagement/review/review.md

 - Scope refers to all the work involved in creating the products of the project and the processes used to create them.
 - Project scope management includes the processes involved in defining and controlling what is or is not included in a project.
 - The scope management plan can be informal and broad or formal and detailed, based on the needs of the project.
+- Information from the project charter provides a basis for further defining the project scope.

 #### False